yuno-payments/yuno-docs/docs/Security and Compliance/data-migration-processes/token-migration-process.md

 * Payment method ID
 * Payment method token

-You can use the [Customer Object](ref:the-customer-object) and [Payment Method Object](ref:the-payment-method-object-api) to find all the possible parameters that can be used when importing/creating customers or enrolling payment objects.
+Refer to the [Customer Object](ref:the-customer-object) and [Payment Method Object](ref:the-payment-method-object-api) to explore all possible parameters for importing/creating customers or enrolling payment objects.

-Different technical limitations associated with alternative payment methods may render them ineligible for migration between service providers.
-Contact the Yuno support team if you're contemplating the migration of alternative payment method tokens, such as Mercado Pago Wallet Connect, Bancolombia Tokenbox, etc., to the Yuno vault.
+Technical limitations associated with alternative payment methods may make them ineligible for migration between service providers.
+If you are considering migrating alternative payment method tokens, such as Mercado Pago Wallet Connect or Bancolombia Tokenbox, to the Yuno vault, please contact the Yuno support team.

 ## Data validation

-To ensure efficient processing and prevent delays, please include the following information when communicating with Support:
+To ensure efficient processing and prevent delays during the token migration process, please provide the following information when communicating with Yuno Support:

-* The external identifier name to be used for the import.
+* The external identifier name that will be used for the import.
 * An approximate count of the expected number of payment methods to be included (a rough estimate is acceptable).
 * Any known data gaps, such as missing names or expiration dates.

-> 🚧 Important Notice
+> 🚧 Important notice
 >
 > Yuno does not validate expiration dates during credit card import.

 ## Data protection

-When making payments through Yuno, the platform connects to payment processors.
-Yuno tokenizes and encrypts the data to ensure data security, simplifying the PCI compliance process.
-However, you remain responsible for managing and protecting your customer's (the buyer's) data.
-In addition, you are responsible for communicating any additional fees or other issues to your customer.
+When processing payments through Yuno, the platform connects to payment processors.
+Yuno tokenizes and encrypts the data to ensure security, simplifying the PCI compliance process.
+However, you are responsible for managing and protecting your customer's data.
+Additionally, you must communicate any additional fees or issues to your customer.

-## Gateway / Payment Provider Requirements
+## Gateway and payment provider requirements

-To move forward with the process, you'll be requested to provide the following:
+To proceed with the migration process, you will need to provide the following:

 * A public SSH key (you can provide one for production and another for testing).
-For this, you can use the following command: `ssh-keygen -t rsa -b 4096 -C your_email@example.com`
+Use the following command to generate it: `ssh-keygen -t rsa -b 4096 -C your_email@example.com`
 * The outbound IPs that will be used during the migration.
 * A template file of the data to be migrated to understand its structure.
 It must include the following mandatory data:
-  * **Cardholder Name**: The full name of the cardholder as stored by the current provider.
+  * **Cardholder name**: The full name of the cardholder as stored by the current provider.
-  * **Expiration Date**: The expiry date of the card.
+  * **Expiration date**: The expiry date of the card.
-  * **Card Number**: The complete card number (PAN) that will be tokenized by Yuno.
+  * **Card number**: The complete card number (PAN) that will be tokenized by Yuno.
   * **Card ID**: A unique identifier assigned to each card by the current provider, used by the client for referencing that card during transactions.

-### PGP Public Key
+### PGP public key

 Use our public key to encrypt the PCI-sensitive files you send to Yuno.